 Afternoon: Plaza de Mayo

-Time for the big monuments starting with the iconic Plaza de Mayo.
+It’s now time for the big monuments starting with the iconic Plaza de Mayo.
 This main square is home to so much history and so many iconic Argentina landmarks including the Metropolitan Cathedral where José de San Martín is buried.
-San Martín is considered a national hero of Argentina and Peru, and one of the Liberators of Spanish South America.

 In the square is also Casa Rosada (Pink House), the star of the show.
 The pink government house is famous for Madonna singing “Don’t Cry for Me Argentina” from its main balcony during her depiction of the First Lady in the film Evita.
 It is open for guided tours on Saturdays.